UWCoffeeNCode/Past-Projects/README.md

 # UW Coffee 'N Code Projects
-This is a colletion of all UW Coffee 'N Code Past Projects.
+This is a collection of all UW Coffee 'N Code Past Projects.
 Each project is organized into 5-7 lessons that are taught once a week.
 If you are interested in creating one of the projects on your own time feel free to follow our lessons!
 Here is a summary of all the projects.

 ## Winter 2020 Project List
 ### Game Development - John Lemon’s Haunted Jaunt